-World of Warcraft: Legion is finally here and the responses have been overly positive.
+World of Warcraft: Legion has been out for several months and the responses have stayed overly positive.
 Not only are players enjoying the plethora of content, they're also having a fun time creating memes and jokes that are sure to never die.

-As always, with a new expansion comes new raids.
+As we dive deeper and deeper into the story of #Legion, we've been seeing more and more raids pop up to experience.
 And with new raids comes the choice of figuring out how you're going to tackle those raids.
 One such option is the Looking-For-Raid (LFR) mode, which allows you to queue for a raid group and automatically join 20+ other players in taking down the bosses.

 Of course, LFR isn't for everyone and your mileage will certainly vary depending on what you want out of the game.
 With tier sets back to dropping from LFR, there's a bigger draw to doing it before, but does that make it worth it?